-There’s a wave of energy and investment going into “no-code” tools.
+There’s a wave of energy and investment going into “no-code” tools for data work.
 The thesis is that working with code is intimidating and difficult, so removing it is the best way to empower the non-technical masses.

-This feels like where we are with coding.
-We make aspiring engineers and data scientists scale two mountains: first learning a new language, then figuring out the overhead of local environments and remote dependencies and obscure error messages that are required to actually apply their new skill 1.
-It’s easier than ever to learn to code, yet as hard as ever to make it useful.
+This is where we are with coding.
+Aspiring engineers and data scientists need to scale two mountains: first learning a new language, then figuring out the overhead of local environments and remote dependencies and obscure error messages that are required to actually apply their new skill 1.

 In the data space specifically, even those who learn languages like Python or SQL often have a hard time applying them at work.
 Just connecting to a database can be a multi-day sojourn through incompatible drivers, incorrect credentials, and irrelevant StackOverflow articles (and let’s not start on dependency management or version control).2

-Conversely, “ExcelLang” is the most-used language in the world not because it’s simple to learn, or the best tool for everything it’s used for (my god, it’s not), but because it’s super accessible.
-It’s right there, in every cell of every spreadsheet on every computer in the world.
+Conversely, “ExcelLang” is the most-used language in the world because it’s super accessible.
+It's not simple to learn, or the best tool for everything it’s used for, but it is right there, in every cell of every spreadsheet on every computer in the world.
 People use it because it’s easy to get into.

 And once they’re into it, they do some really complicated things!
-3 I once worked with an airline that used a spreadsheet to optimize their entire flight schedule — billions of dollars of decisions flowing through one massive workbook.
-The logic was incredible and terrifying, and would have actually been more easily written in Python, but that wasn’t an option for the creators because Excel was the only “dev environment” they had.
+I once worked with an airline that used a spreadsheet to optimize their entire flight schedule — billions of dollars of decisions flowing through one massive workbook.
+The logic was incredible and terrifying.
+It would have been easier to write in Python, but that wasn’t an option for the creators: Excel was the only “dev environment” they had.

-It’s the accessible sophistication of Excel that makes it magic for the millions of “non-technical” users who spend their days basically writing code in it.
+It’s the accessible sophistication of Excel that makes it magical for the millions of “non-technical” users who spend their days writing code in it.
 The next generation of data tools should tap into that same “low floor, high ceiling” ethos.

-Focusing again on the data space, there has been an explosion of libraries and frameworks for transformation, model-building, and visualization; the best way to make these accessible to more users is by making code-based workflows more accessible generally, not building rigid UI-based analogs.
+Focusing again on the data space, there has been an explosion of libraries and frameworks for transformation, model-building, and visualization; the best way to bring these to more users is by making code-based workflows more accessible generally, not building rigid UI-based analogs.

 Truly empowering users doesn’t mean getting rid of code, but embracing it.
 The beauty of code is its infinite flexibility, and the tools of the future should unleash, not constrain, a users’ creativity.